v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 historians, etc., and cross the infamous IT/OT divide so prevalent in manufacturing firms, making securing the necessary data extra challenging.

-By nature, PdM is a dynamic problem and, as such, associated machine learning models need to be continuously refreshed (or re-trained).
-If done well, PdM should reduce the instances of failures - which is a good thing, but results in less failure data.
+By nature, predictive maintenance is a dynamic problem and, as such, associated machine learning models need to be continuously refreshed (or re-trained).
+If done well, predictive maintenance should reduce the instances of failures - which is a good thing, but results in less failure data.
 Also, the features that affect failure may change invalidating prior machine learning models.
 We recommend training models